open-contracting-extensions/public-private-partnerships/docs/framework.md

 Total payments and periodicity

- Structured information on total service payments can be provided in the `contract/implementation/charges` sections of an OCDS release.
+Structured information on total service payments can be provided in the `contract/implementation/charges` section.

 **Schema**: Information can be provided using the following OCDS fields.